rorsc/asn1c-rrc-example/README.md

 ## asn1c compilation explanation

 OAI creates the ASN.1 source files during compilation time.
-The root-level checks that `asn1c` is present, and that it supports the options used to generate ASN.1 sources.
+The root-level `CMakeLists.txt` checks that `asn1c` is present, and that it supports the options used to generate ASN.1 sources.

 All ASN.1 target-related cmake code is in `asn1c/CMakeLists.txt`.
 First, it sets the required ASN.1 grammar version to support the selection of different